 Each semester, University students volunteer at the Center to fulfill fieldwork requirements.
 The Center also employs students through the federal WorkStudy program.
 These extra adults provide extra hands to attend to the multifaceted needs of the children.

 Children's Sexuality

-- Is a positive and fundamental part of human existence and affects all aspects of their lives. - Is basic to who they are as male or female persons. - Is a natural part of life from birth to death.
+- Is a positive and fundamental part of human existence and affects all aspects of their lives. - Is basic to who they are as a person. - Is a natural part of life from birth to death.